-The group included our direct mall REIT competitors, both larger and smaller than us, as well as REITs in other asset classes, primarily selected based on size, as measured by total capitalization.
-At the time FW Cook conducted the 2017 competitive review, our one-year average total capitalization was in the median range compared to the peer group.
-In 2018, FW Cook used this peer group to analyze the typical mix between time-based and performance-based long-term incentive compensation.
+The group included our direct mall REIT competitors, both larger and smaller than us, as well as other REITs, primarily selected based on size, headquartered in Southern California, and/or with a meaningful number of retail properties in their portfolio.
+At the time FW Cook conducted the 2019 competitive review, our twelve-month average total capitalization was in the median range compared to the peer group.
 The Committee believes that these REITs best reflected a complexity and breadth of operations, as well as the amount of capital and assets managed, similar to our Company at the time the study was conducted.

 The Committee does not set compensation components to meet specific benchmarks.
-Instead the Committee focuses on a balance of annual and longterm compensation, which is heavily weighted toward "at risk" performance-based compensation.
+Instead, the Committee focuses on a balance of annual and longterm compensation, which is heavily weighted toward "at risk" performance-based compensation.
 Peer group data is not used as the determining factor in setting compensation because each officer's role and experience is unique.
 The Committee believes that ultimately the decision as to appropriate compensation for a particular officer should be made based on a full review of that officer's and our Company's performance.

-COMPENSATION FOR 2018 PERFORMANCE
+COMPENSATION FOR 2019 PERFORMANCE